TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

     * Add count of current errors to title

 ### Updates to `uibuilder` node

+  * Editor panel: Remove the "Allow passing to the front-end" from Advanced tab - no longer needed.
+Use `msg._ui` features with the updated client instead.
+  * Allow file uploads

   * Move all filing system handling to a separate library module.
 Should help work out how to support implementations with limited filing systems.
   * Add option to process a crafted msg from the FE that returns a JSON list of all files/folders (optionally recursive) - needs change to FE library & editor.